Saturday, December 22, 2018

 And daggers of tongues,

-where my brother shed tears,
+Where my brother shed tears

-On your corpse,
+Upon your corpse,

-‘De quel Age es-tu, Lord.’
+“De quel Age es-tu, Lord?”

-You know it is your time
+You know it is your time.

-The leaves are wilting, and
+The leaves are wilting,

-You know it is your time, and-
+You know it is your time—

-the worst of times are coming-for us,
+And the worst of times are coming for us,

 For all of us.

-And I see Thy pain so great,
+And I see your pain, so great

 I feel ashamed to display my wounds.

-‘De quel Age es-tu, Lord.’
+“De quel Age es-tu, Lord?”

-“Though we were not good species in the ecosystem,
+Though we were not good creatures

-Dear Lord of the house
+Dear Lord of the house,

 -----------------